The purpose of the present value annuity tables is to make it possible to carry out annuity calculations without the use of a financial calculator.

 As an illustration of the use of the tables we can calculate the present value of 5,000 received at the end of each year for 12 years, if the discount rate is 7%?

 Pmt = 5,000 n = 12 i = 7% PV = Pmt x (1 - 1 / (1 + i)n) / i PV = 5,000 x (1 - 1 / (1 + 7%)12) / 7% PV = 5,000 x Present value of annuity factor for n = 12, i = 7% PV = 5,000 x 7.9427 PV = 39,713.50

 Users use these present value annuity tables at their own risk.
-We make no warranty or representation as to its accuracy and we are covered by the terms of our legal disclaimer, which you are deemed to have read.
-This is an example of a present value of an annuity table that you might use when considering how to calculate annuity values.
-It is purely illustrative of present value of annuity tables.
+We make no warranty or representation as to its accuracy.
+Additionally we are covered by the terms of our legal disclaimer, which you are deemed to have read.
+This is an example of an annuity factor table that you might use when considering how to calculate annuity values.
+It is purely illustrative of PV annuity tables.
 This is not intended to reflect general standards or targets for any particular business, company or sector.
 If you do spot a mistake in these time value of money tables, please let us know and we will try to fix it.